 Fall 2023 Admissions

-In Fall 2023, the Spencer T. and Ann W. Olin Fellowship for Women in Graduate Study will be merged with the Chancellor’s Graduate Fellowship, another distinguished university-wide fellowship program for outstanding scholars.
-The inaugural cohort of the Ann W. and Spencer T. Olin-Chancellor’s Fellowship (OCF) will enter in Fall 2023.
-Please click on the following link to learn more about the OCF program and its benefits.
+In Fall 2023, the Spencer T. and Ann W. Olin Fellowship for Women in Graduate Study merged with the Chancellor’s Graduate Fellowship, another distinguished university-wide fellowship program for outstanding scholars.
+The inaugural cohort of the Ann W. and Spencer T. Olin-Chancellor’s Fellowship (OCF) entered in Fall 2023.
+Scholars interested in applying for OCF in 2024 can learn more about the program and its benefits at the link.

 Our Vision